-PCGP will not remove stumps or root systems from wetlands, except along the trench line. unless necessary for safety reasons during construction.
+PCGP will not remove stumps or root systems from wetlands, except along the trench line, unless necessary for safety reasons during construction.
 In uplands PCGP will limit stump removal to the trench line and working areas where grading would be necessary to create a level working surface.
 Any debris as a result of tree cutting that falls into a waterbody would be removed, if practical.
 Logs and slash would not be yarded across perennial streams unless fully suspended or supported by a temporary bridge crossing or other methods consistent with ODF forest practice rules or BLM or USFS requirements.
 Existing logs firmly embedded into the bed or banks of streams will not be disturbed, unless their removal is necessary for clearing the construction right-of-way, trenching, fluming or other waterbody crossing methods.
 Any existing logs removed from waterbodies during installation of the pipeline will be flagged or marked and set aside for return to the waterbody during restoration.
 Landings for clearing operations will not be located in wetlands or riparian reserves.
 Where feasible, logs yarded out of wetlands or riparian zones will be skidded with at least one end suspended from the ground so as to minimize soil disturbance and compaction.
 Any cut timber designated for in-stream or upland wildlife habitat enhancements would be stored at the edge of the construction right-of-way or in TEWAs for later use during restoration activities.
-PCGP Els. in conjunction with agency representatives (third-party inspectors), will identify these locations in advance of construction activities.
 Where large woody debris (LWD) is acquired for in-stream habitat use, this material will only be obtained from the certified construction limits and will be collected outside riparian zones to maintain root structure within the riparian zone.
-An exception to this is where the LWD can be obtained from the trenchline or construction right-of-way cut areas where root systems would be removed during trench excavation or grading operations.
+An exception to this is where the LWD can be obtained from the trenchline or construction rightof-way cut areas where root systems would be removed during trench excavation or grading operations.

 Merchantable timber and other vegetation will be cut and removed from the construction rightof-way and TEWAs to ensure that these areas are cleared prior to construction.
-In very limited areas, TEWAs will be identified for log storage and decking.
+In very limited areas, TEWAs have been identified for log storage and decking.
 These are existing cleared areas adjacent to existing roads where log storage could occur for extended periods of time.
 The construction right-of-way has been designed to minimize additional TEWAs and overall disturbance.
 The construction footprint is currently not large enough in many areas to accommodate log clearing and efficient construction activities simultaneously.
 Therefore, cut timber must be removed from the construction right-of-way to avoid unnecessary delays.